Driven Atoms and Molecules as Coherent Attosecond Waveform Processors

-To demonstrate this behavior, we first consider an atom with the typical values of $\Gamma=10^9\, (\mathrm{Hz}),\,\,\Omega=10^7\, (\mathrm{Hz}),\,\mathrm{and}\,\,\omega=3.76\cdot 10^{15}\, (\mathrm{Hz})$ and excite it with a pulse of $E_\mathrm{inc}=e^{-\Gamma t}\cos(\omega t)$.
-In Fig. 2 (a) and (b) we present Im$(\rho_{12}(t))$ for the pulse duration and $P(t)$ for $t\ll 1/\Gamma$, respectively, from the full expressions in Eqs.
-(1) and (2).
-Interestingly, the polarization envelope in (b) is proportional to $t,$ which implies that there is a pole behavior of the atom.
-In addition, due to the very high Q factor of the atom of $3.76\cdot 10^6,$ this behavior lasts for at least 40000 optical cycles, with a ratio of pulse duration to temporal resolution of $10^{7}.$ In Fig. 2 (c) we present the inversion, which remains relatively constant as expected.
-To verify the integration operation of the atom, we numerically calculated the polarization from the first expression in Eq.
-(1) for an incident field of the form $E= \frac{4}{1+t^{2}}\cos(\omega t)\exp(-\Gamma t)\approx \frac{4}{1+t^{2}}\cos(\omega t),$ where we expect the polarization envelope to be $\intop_{-\infty}^{t}4/(1+t'^{2})dt'=4\arctan\left(t\right).$ Indeed, the result of Im$(\rho_{21})$ in Fig. 2 (d) agrees very well with this expression and underscores the ultrahigh temporal resolution of the atom operation as this 10fs pulse can be decomposed to 100 time steps, which requires a temporal resolution of 0.1fs.
-It is worth noting that due to the very high Q factors of atoms and molecules, the excitations are not required to have the $\exp(-\Gamma t)$ part of the function, considerably simplifying the operation with any input of the form $f(t)\exp(i\omega t)$ with $f(t)$ integrated.
-We then consider an atom or molecule with $\Omega\sim 10 \mathrm{kHz}$ and $1/\Gamma\sim \mathrm{s}$ \cite{katz2018light}, where the pole regime lasts for $4\cdot 10^{9}$ optical cycles and the pulse-duration-to-temporal-resolution ratio is $\sim 10^{12}$.
-In Fig. 2 (e)-(h) we plot Im$(\rho_{21}),\,\,P,\,\,\rho_{22}-\rho_{11},$ and the integration result, respectively, for such an atom.
-Strikingly, the pole regime lasts for more than a microsecond and the same ultrahigh temporal resolution is maintained, albeit with a lower polarization signal.
+To demonstrate this behavior, we first consider an atom with the typical values of $\Gamma=10^8\, (\mathrm{1/s}),\,\,\Omega=10^{10}\, (\mathrm{1/s}),\,\,\omega=3.76\cdot 10^{15}\, (\mathrm{1/s})$ and resonantly excite it with a pulse of $E_\mathrm{inc}=\theta(t)e^{-\Gamma t}\cos(\omega t)\approx \theta(t) \cos(\omega t)$.
+In Fig. 2 (a) and (b) we present Im$[\rho_{12}(t)]$ for the pulse duration and $P(t)/(2e\left\langle a|x|b\right\rangle)$ for $t\ll 1/\Omega$, respectively, from the full expressions in Eq.
+(1).
+Interestingly, the polarization envelope in (b) is proportional to $t,$ which implies that there is a pole behavior in the polarization.
+In addition, this behavior lasts for at least 400000 optical cycles, with a ratio of pulse duration to temporal resolution of $10^{7}.$ In Fig. 2 (c) we present the inversion $\rho_{22}-\rho_{11}$, which oscillates at long times as expected but its amplitude is decreasing as opposed to cw drive.
+To verify the integration operation of the atom, we numerically calculated the polarization from the full expression in Eq.
+(1) for an incident field of the form $E\propto \theta(t) \frac{4}{1+t^{2}}\cos(\omega t)\exp(-\Gamma t)\approx \theta(t)\frac{4}{1+t^{2}}\cos(\omega t),$ which is similar to the Gaussian pulse in Fig. 1 (b), and we expect the polarization envelope to be equal to $\intop_{-\infty}^{t}4/(1+t'^{2})dt'=4\arctan\left(t\right)$.
+Indeed, the result of Im$(\rho_{21})$ in Fig. 2 (d) agrees very well with this expression and underscores the ultrahigh temporal resolution of the atom operation as this 10 fs pulse can be decomposed to tens of time steps, which requires sub fs resolution.
+Note that this 10 fs was chosen due to the Gaussian pulses at hand and one could also consider shorter pulses on the order of 200 (as) at higher UV frequencies \cite{chen2025attosecond,kneller2025attosecond}.
+More generally, such behavior is expected for any pulse shape including a pulse train as long as $t\ll 1/\Omega,$ as depicted in Fig. 1(c).
+It is worth noting that due to the very high Q factors of atoms and molecules, the drive is not required to have the $\exp(-\Gamma t)$ part of the function, considerably simplifying the operation with any input of the form $f(t)\exp(i\omega t),$ where $f(t)$ is integrated in $P(t).$